johnshumon/courses/mlops-with-cloud/assigments/assignment-network-namespace-simulation.md

 # check if running as root
 check_root() {
     if [[ $EUID -ne 0 ]]; then
-        log_error "This script must be run as root (use sudo)" exit 1
+        log_error "This script must be run as root (switch to root: sudo su)" exit 1
     fi
 }